maratona-run-time/maratona-runtime/README.md

 Initially, run `docker-compose build` to make sure your machine has the project images.

+Another possibility is pulling the docker images from our [DockerHub registry](https://hub.docker.com/orgs/mruntime).

 Then, to deploy the project run:

 ```bash